MichielGhesquiere/glaucoma/README.md

-# Multi-Source Domain Adaptation for Glaucoma Classification:
+# Multi-Source Domain Adaptation for Glaucoma Classification

 ## Abstract

 This repository presents a framework for multi-source domain adaptation in automated glaucoma detection from fundus photography.
-Our approach addresses the critical challenge of domain shift across different imaging devices, demographics, and clinical settings by leveraging Vision Foundation Models (VFM) pre-trained with self-supervised learning and implementing advanced domain adaptation techniques.
+Our approach addresses the critical challenge of domain shift across different imaging devices, demographics, and clinical settings by leveraging Vision Foundation Models (VFM) pre-trained with self-supervised learning, using multi-source domain fine-tuning and implementing domain adaptation techniques.

 ## 1. Introduction to Glaucoma